ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

   declared type of the parameter.

 * When the declared type of the parameter is `LogicalType` and the argument is one of the following:
-    * A function expression with declared result type `NodesType`.
+    * A function expression with declared result type `NodesType` or `SingleNodeType`.
-      In this case the argument is converted to LogicalType as per {{type-conv}}.
+      In this case the argument is converted to `LogicalType` as per {{type-conv}}.
     * A `logical-expr` that is not a function expression.

-* When the declared type of the parameter is `NodesType` and the argument is a query (which includes singular query).
+* When the declared type of the parameter is `NodesType` and the argument is a query (which includes singular query) or a function expression with declared result type `SingleNodeType`.

 * When the declared type of the parameter is `ValueType` and the argument is one of the following:
     * A value expressed as a literal.